-In recent years I’ve read and reviewed 13 nonfiction books published in the 21st Century about aspects of American foreign policy.
+In recent years I’ve read and reviewed 14 good recent books books about aspects of American foreign policy.
 I’m listing them here, in alphabetical order by the authors’ last names.
 Each title is linked to my longer review.

 Though little known outside the realm of specialists, Richard Nixon and Henry Kissinger collaborated with the Pakistani government in murdering hundreds of thousands of people in 1971 in what today is Bangladesh.
 Their complicity in that genocidal event has finally come to light in Gary J. Bass’ outstanding work of modern history, The Blood Telegram.
 Bass, a professor of politics and international affairs at Princeton University, makes effective use of newly opened secret archives and other primary sources as well as interviews with many of the surviving players in the drama.